-Every Monday, I offer a leadership limerick, highlighting an idea or strategy about effective leadership in limerick form.
-Searching for leadership limerick will identify previous posts.
+Every Monday in 2011, I offered a leadership limerick, highlighting an idea or strategy about effective leadership in limerick form.
+Searching for leadership limerick will identify additional posts.

 Great ideas are easily lost